1. The Windows agent

-The Enterprise Editions have a software module, the Agent Bakery, for automatically packaging customized agents.
+The commercial editions have a software module, the Agent Bakery, for automatically packaging customized agents.
 A detailed description of this can be found in the general article on the agents.
 Installation of the baked MSI package is done in the same way as described above for the included package.

 3.4.
 Automatic updates

 If you use the Agent Bakery, you can also set up automatic updates of the agent.
 These updates are described in their own article.

 3.5.
 Agent configuration files

 During an installation the MSI package stores the program-specific files in

 C:\Program Files (x86)\checkmk\service\ and the host-specific files in

 You do not need to customize the program-specific files.